 Maggio grew up in Berkshire County, Massachusetts, and graduated from Mount Everett Regional High School in Sheffield.
 In 2010 she completed her B.A. in Sociology and French Studies at Wesleyan University.
 After college she went on to bake pies in Brooklyn, teach English in the Alps, and cook Basque food in Manhattan before coming home to work at the Schumacher Center for a New Economics.

-She serves on the Board of Trustees for the Berkshire Children’s Chorus and on the Community Advisory Board for WAMC Northeast Public Radio.
+She serves on the Board of Trustees for the Berkshire Children’s Chorus.
 She has also served on the Board of Directors for the Berkshire United Way and the Board of Directors for the 1Berkshire Strategic Alliance.
 In 2017 she became a corporator for Lee Bank, a community bank in the Berkshires.

-Alice Maggio is currently pursuing a graduate degree in Urban and Environmental Policy and Planning from Tufts University in Boston, where she has co-authored Soil in City: Urban Farming on Community Land Trusts.
+Alice earned a graduate degree in Urban and Environmental Policy and Planning from Tufts University in Boston, where she has co-authored Soil in City: Urban Farming on Community Land Trusts and The Meaning of Mutuality in the 21st Century.

 Contact Alice Maggio about speaking terms and dates.